 Shoveling snow involves repetitive bending, twisting, and lifting, often while working in cold temperatures.
 These movements place significant strain on the lower back, especially when:

 Cold weather can also tighten muscles, making them more prone to strains or injuries during physical exertion.
+If not careful, it can also lead to chronic pain.

 Tips to Prevent Low Back Pain While Shoveling